awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_service-with-iam.md

 Include actions in a policy to grant permissions to perform the associated operation\.

 Policy actions in SageMaker use the following prefix before the action: `sagemaker:`\.
-For example, to grant someone permission to run an SageMaker training job with the SageMaker `CreateTrainingJob` API operation, you include the `sagemaker:CreateTrainingJob` action in their policy\.
+For example, to grant someone permission to run a SageMaker training job with the SageMaker `CreateTrainingJob` API operation, you include the `sagemaker:CreateTrainingJob` action in their policy\.
 Policy statements must include either an `Action` or `NotAction` element\.
 SageMaker defines its own set of actions that describe tasks that you can perform with this service\.

 To specify multiple actions in a single statement, separate them with commas as follows: